-PAGE 2 \\\All data are provisional and subject to change\\\ Overdose Response Program - Metro Public Health Department of Nashville/Davidson County Suspected Nonfatal Drug Overdose-Related ED Visits (Syndromic Surveillance) 2023 | January 1- March 31 Notable Trends
+PAGE 2 All data are provisional and subject to change Overdose Response Program - Metro Public Health Department of Nashville/Davidson County Suspected Nonfatal Drug Overdose-Related ED Visits (Syndromic Surveillance) 2023 | Quarters 1 - 2: January 1 - June 30 Notable Trends

 Overdose-related ED Visits: The annual number of suspected drug overdose-related ED visits captured by syndromic surveillance (definition below) peaked during 2020 and have remained relatively stable in the years since then.
-During first quarter 2023, there were 499 suspected drug overdose-related ED visits captured by syndromic surveillance. representing a 5% decrease when compared to first quarter 2022.
+During first through second quarter 2023, there were 1,048 suspected drug overdose-related ED visits captured by syndromic surveillance, representing a 10% decrease when compared to the first two quarters of 2022.

-Drug/Substance Category: Seventy-five percent of overdose-related ED visits in first quarter 2023 involved non-heroin opioids followed by heroin (20%) and stimulants (5%).
+Drug/Substance Category: Nearly three-quarters of overdose-related ED visits in the first and second guarter of 2023 involved non-heroin opioids followed by heroin, and stimulants.
 This finding indicates a continued shift away from heroin and towards synthetic opioids.
-Demographics: Approximately two-thirds of drug overdose-related ED visits in Davidson County during first quarter 2023 were among males.
-By age group, 32% of drug overdose-related ED visits occurred among individuals 25-34 years old.
-Among race groups, the majority of ED visits were among White individuals at 60% followed by Black individuals at 30%.
+Demographics: Approximately two-thirds of drug overdose-related ED visits in Davidson County during the first two quarters of 2023 were among males.
+By age group, 31% of drug overdose-related ED visits occurred among individuals 25-34 years old.
+Among race groups, the majority of ED visits were among White individuals at 59% followed by Black individuals at 30%.
 What is Syndromic Surveillance?